chaunceygardiner/weewx-loopdata/docs/almanac-fields.md

 ---

-Any WeeWX report almanac tag can be listed as a field: write the tag as it would appear in a Cheetah template, with the `$` removed.
+Any WeeWX report almanac tag can be listed as a field (5.0): write the tag as it would appear in a Cheetah template, with the `$` removed.
 The values are computed with whatever almanac WeeWX has registered — [weewx-skyfield](https://github.com/chaunceygardiner/weewx-skyfield) for the full Skyfield experience, PyEphem if installed, or WeeWX's built-in fallback (sunrise, sunset and moon phase only) — and are converted and formatted per the target report, exactly as the report tag would render.
-New in 5.0.

 Examples: